drshooby/drshooby/README.md

 -->

 - Always learning 😎
-- Interested in Web Dev and Neural Networks 🎨
+- Interested in everything (but currently exploring Web Dev and Neural Networks) 🎨
 - See some of my projects 👇